praw-dev/praw/docs/pages/writing_a_bot.rst

 Now that we have the submissions, we need to see if they contain a PRAW-related question.
 We are going to look at the text part of a submission to see if it contains one of the strings "reddit api", "praw" or "mellort".
-I know which of a submissions variables match the text part, but you might not.
+I know which of a submission's variables match the text part, but you might not.
 So we're going to go through how you can find out stuff like this on your own.

 Start the Python interpreter and compare the output with `this r/learnpython